 Ideally, you want to invest in your clothes by choosing high-quality options that aren’t going to set you back hundreds and hundreds of dollars!
-I mentioned this in this post already, but I'll say it again- price isn’t always an indication of quality, and more often than not, you’re paying a premium for the brand name and not the material!
-Here I’m rounding up some top stores on where to buy high-quality clothes that aren’t crazy expensive.
+I mentioned this in this post already, but I’ll say it again- price isn’t always an indication of quality, and more often than not, you’re paying a premium for the brand name and not the material!
+Here I’m rounding up some of the best places on where to buy high-quality clothes that aren’t crazy expensive.

 Where to Buy High-Quality Clothes (That Aren’t Crazy Expensive)

-Madewell is a brand that made a name for itself because they don't focus on fashion trends and instead, long term quality pieces while still being more affordable than most "high end" places.
+Madewell is a clothing brand that made a name for itself because they don’t focus on the latest trends and instead, long-term quality pieces while still being more affordable than most “high-end” places.
 They specialize in creating basics that are designed to last so that you can get the most versatility out of your clothes!
 Their jeans and leather pieces are the most popular and you can be sure your clothes from here will last a long time.

-Everlane is talked about a lot.
-If you open your Instagram feed, you’ll be sure to find someone wearing a piece from here!
+Everlane is talked about a lot and for good reason.
+It’s a great place to shop for a new look without breaking the bank!
 What makes this brand unique is its promise of radical transparency.
 In the age of fast fashion, this is a breath of fresh air.
 Each of their garments is ethically made and designed to last, as the brand works to build a transparent and environmentally responsible supply chain.
-If you're into digging more about a company, their website gives you an in-depth view of each of the fabrics that they use, including organic cotton and recycled materials.
+If you’re into digging more about a company, their website gives you an in-depth view of each of the fabrics that they use, including organic cotton and recycled materials.
 Wow!

 Sustainable fashion has a focus on quality over quantity, to give you garments that will last for years to reduce waste and if you’re looking to be more sustainable with your wardrobe, Everlane should be one of your first stops because they are pretty affordable (sweaters for under $100) and they frequently have sales!

-Italic is a little different than most places on this list, but it's worth talking about.
-Instead of being a brick and mortar store, it's an online membership that allows you to shop insanely high-quality items at such an affordable price.
-Do you love Chanel flats but don't have thousands to spend?
+Italic is a little different than most places on this list, but it’s worth talking about.
+Instead of being a brick-and-mortar store, it’s an online retailer and membership that allows you to shop insanely high-quality items that rival luxury brands at such an affordable price.
+Do you love Chanel flats but don’t have thousands to spend?
 You can get flats identical to Chanel that are made at the same factory, but for a fraction of the cost.
 Just take the brand name out of it!

 For years, Uniqlo was fashion’s best-kept secret.
 The Japanese store has recently come to the West, offering you the ability to buy some of the most luxurious materials at a reasonable price point.